Twin: Polar body and semi-identical twins

-A 1981 study of a deceased triploid XXX twin fetus without a heart showed that although its fetal development suggested that it was an identical twin, as it shared a placenta with its healthy twin, tests revealed that it was probably a polar body twin.
+A 1981 study of a deceased XXX twin fetus without a heart showed that although its fetal development suggested that it was an identical twin, as it shared a placenta with its healthy twin, tests revealed that it was probably a polar body twin.
 The authors were unable to predict whether a healthy fetus could result from a polar body twinning.
 However, a study in 2012 found that it is possible for a polar body to result in a healthy fetus.

-In 2003, a study argued that many cases of triploidy arise from sesquizygotic (semi-identical) twinning.
+In 2003, a study argued that many cases of triploidy arise from sesquizygotic (semi-identical) twinning which happens when a single egg is fertilized by two sperm and splits the three sets of chromosomes into two separate cell sets.

 Degree of separation

 The degree of separation of the twins in utero depends on if and when they split into two zygotes.
 Dizygotic twins were always two zygotes.
 Monozygotic twins split into two zygotes at some time very early in the pregnancy.
 The timing of this separation determines the chorionicity (the number of placentae) and amniocity (the number of sacs) of the pregnancy.
-Dichorionic twins either never divided (i.e.: were dizygotic) or they divided within the first 4 days.
+Dichorionic twins either never divided (i.e.: were dizygotic) or they divided within the first four days.
 Monoamnionic twins divide after the first week.

 In very rare cases, twins become conjoined twins.
 Non-conjoined monozygotic twins form up to day 14 of embryonic development, but when twinning occurs after 14 days, the twins will likely be conjoined.
 Furthermore, there can be various degrees of shared environment of twins in the womb, potentially leading to pregnancy complications.

 It is a common misconception that two placentas automatically implies dizygotic twins, but if monozygotic twins separate early enough, the arrangement of sacs and placentas in utero is in fact indistinguishable from that of dizygotic twins.